Hambrsoom/Experiments-With-Machine-Learning/README.md

 1. Clone the repository.
 2. Open the command line in the directory.
 3. Run the command line jupyter notebook to run.
+4. Open COMP472_A1.ipynb by clicking on it.
-4. If you want to run the models on Dataset 2, make sure that the variable dataset=2.
+5. If you want to run the models on Dataset 2, make sure that the variable dataset=2.
 By default, it will run on dataset 1 since dataset=1.
-5. Click on Run All which can be found in the Cell tab.
+6. Click on Run All which can be found in the Cell tab.
-6. The generated csv files will reside in the directory of the project.
+7. The generated csv files will reside in the directory of the project.